Advanced therapy medicinal products: Overview

 ATMP pilot for academia and non-profit organisations

-Up to five ATMP developers targeting unmet clinical needs will receive dedicated assistance that includes:
+ATMP developers targeting unmet clinical needs can receive dedicated assistance that includes:

 • Guidance throughout the regulatory process, from manufacturing best practice to clinical development and follow-up planning on efficacy or safety issues